-With Founder and Creative Director Dorte Mandrup firmly at the wheel, the team drives headfirst into complex architectural tasks armed with unconditional curiosity and an undying love for the process of finding an original take.
+With Founder and Creative Director Dorte Mandrup firmly at the wheel, our international team of 70 die-hard overachievers drive headfirst into complex architectural tasks armed with unconditional curiosity and an undying love for the process of finding an original take.

 Originating from a background in sculpture and ceramics, Dorte Mandrup’s approach to architecture has always been ‘hands on’.
-Shape and form constitute the company ethos - to create spaces which are aesthetically pleasing, contextually relevant, and endorse human engagement.
+Shape and form constitute the company ethos - to create spaces which are aesthetically pleasing, contextually relevant, and invite people to engage.

 The art of the successful transformation lies somewhere between the past and the future.
 When faced with the task of transforming – or adding to – an existing building, Dorte Mandrup immerses itself in a process of analyzing existing structures and function, and in researching future needs and desires.
 Somewhere in the middle – in the present – lies the potential for innovation, whether it be found by stripping down to a fundamental, original structure or by preserving an idea or a quality.